Survival Moving - Protecting Your Family From a Nuclear Confrontation

-Our publisher has a friend in the northwest states that runs a moving company.
-Many moving companies have gotten a bad reputation for ripping off customers by charging them more, sometimes thousands of dollars more, than estimated moving quotes.
+Multiple moving companies over the years have gotten a bad reputation for ripping off customers by charging them more, sometimes thousands of dollars more, than estimated moving quotes.
 It's a tragedy that this is such a threat, yet it is.
-Careful Movers
+Stateside Movers

 1. First, make sure they are licensed and bonded movers and don't have negative reviews claiming rip offs.